-Meanwhile a special military court called the Court of National Safety came into being on 12 June to hold politically motivated cases against opposition members of parliament and a prominent defence lawyer.
-According to Amnesty International the courts were put in place in response to the protests and are presided by one military and two civilian judges.
+A special military court called the Court of National Safety came into being on 12 June to hold politically motivated cases against opposition members of parliament and a prominent defence lawyer.
+According to Amnesty International the courts were a response to the protests and are presided by one military and two civilian judges.
 The court sentenced a young female activist to a year in prison for charges related to her public recital of a poem critical of Bahrain’s King.